-- Qualified and approved relatives, authorized representatives or personal representatives may be hired as employees and paid for the provision of mi via services (except consultant and support guides, customized community group supports services, transportation services for a minor, and individual directed goods and services).
+Qualified and approved relatives, authorized representatives or personal representatives (3) may be hired as employees and paid for the provision of mi via services (except consultant and support guides, customized community group supports services, transportation services for a minor, and [related goods] individual directed goods and services).
 The services must be identified in the eligible recipient's approved SSP and AAB, and the EOR is responsible for verifying that services have been rendered by completing, signing, and submitting documentation, including the timesheet, to the FMA.
 These services must be provided within the limits of the approved SSP and AAB and may not be paid in excess of 40 hours in a consecutive seven-day work week.
 LRIs, authorized representatives, personal representatives or relatives may not be both a paid employee for the eligible recipient and serve as the eligible recipient's EOR.
-An authorized or personal representative who is also an employee may not approve his or her own timesheet. - A LRI may be hired and paid for provision of mi via services (except transportation services when requested for a minor, a consultant and support guide, and customized community group supports services, and related goods) under extraordinary circumstances (i) in order to assure the health and welfare of the eligible recipient and (ii) to avoid institutionalization when approved by DOH.
-MAD must be able to receive federal financial participation (FFP) for the services. - (a) Extraordinary circumstances include the inability of the LRI to find other qualified, suitable caregivers when the LRI would otherwise be absent from the home and, thus, the caregiver must stay at home to ensure the eligible recipient's health and safety. - LRIs may not be paid for any services that they would ordinarily perform in the (b) household for individuals of the same age who do not have a disability or chronic illness. - Services provided by LRIs must: - meet the definition of a service or support and be specified in the (i) eligible recipient's approved SSP and AAB; - be provided by a parent or spouse who meets the provider qualifications and training standards specified in the mi via rule for that service; and - be paid at a rate that does not exceed that which would otherwise be paid to a provider of a similar service, and be approved by the TPA. - A LRI who is a service provider must comply with the following: - a parent, parents in combination, legal guardian of a minor, or a spouse of the eligible recipient, may not provide more than 40 hours of services in a consecutive seven-day work week; for parents or legal guardians of the eligible recipient, 40 hours is the total amount of service regardless of the number of eligible recipients under the age of 21 who receive services through the mi via program;
+An authorized or personal representative who is also an employee may not approve his or her own timesheet.

+(4) A LRI may be hired and paid for provision of mi via services (except transportation services when requested for a minor, a consultant and support guide, and customized community group supports services, and related goods) under extraordinary circumstances (i) in order to assure the health and welfare of the eligible recipient and (ii) to avoid institutionalization when approved by DOH.
+MAD must be able to receive federal financial participation (FFP) for the services.

+Extraordinary circumstances include the inability of the LRI to find other (a) qualified, suitable caregivers when the LRI would otherwise be absent from the home and, thus, the caregiver must stay at home to ensure the eligible recipient's health and safety.

+(b) LRIs may not be paid for any services that they would ordinarily perform in the household for individuals of the same age who do not have a disability or chronic illness.

+Services provided by LRIs must: (c)

+service standards.

+qualifications:

+training needs is determined by the eligible recipient or his or her authorized representative; the eligible recipient is also responsible for providing and arranging for employee training and supervising employee performance; training meet the definition of a service or support and be specified in the (i) eligible recipient's approved SSP and AAB; (ii) be provided by a parent or spouse who meets the provider qualifications and training standards specified in the mi via rule for that service; and be paid at a rate that does not exceed that which would otherwise be (iii)

+paid to a provider of a similar service, and be approved by the TPA. (d)

+A LRI who is a service provider must comply with the following:

+(i) a parent, parents in combination, legal guardian of a minor, or a spouse of the eligible recipient, may not provide more than 40 hours of services in a consecutive seven-day work week; for parents or legal guardians of the eligible recipient, 40 hours is the total amount of service regardless of the number of eligible recipients under the age of 21 who receive services through the mi via program;